Ifeanyi-omeck/Ifeanyi-omeck/README.md

 ### Hi there 👋

-I am Ifeanyi Anthony Omeife, a data scientist and deep learning developer based in the United Kingdom.
+I am Ifeanyi Anthony Omeife, a data scientist and machine learning engineer based in the United Kingdom.
 I am currently studying Applied Statistics and Data Mining M.sc from the University of St Andrews, Scotland.

 📫 How to reach me: iomeife@gmail.com <br>
 <br>